-Why Referred Customers Are Worth More
+Why Referred Clients Are Worth More

-Referred customers convert 3-5x faster than cold leads, retain 37% better, and generate 16-25% higher lifetime value.
+Referred clients convert 3-5x faster than cold leads, retain 37% better, and generate 16-25% higher lifetime value.
 The reason is simple: they arrive with context and trust that no ad click can replicate.
 A peer recommendation pre-qualifies the lead, sets accurate expectations, and creates social accountability — the referrer has an implicit stake in the outcome.

-How to Build Your B2B Referral Program
+How to Build Your MSP Referral Program

 Choose Your Referral Incentive Model